 This means couples often leave everything to each other.
 However, you could make provisions to ensure that your nil-rate band legacy is left to your children, via a trust for example, with the rest of your estate going to your spouse or civil partner.
 This could ensure assets are passed to children and other loved ones without attracting IHT.

 If you own residential property and leave the property to your nearest decedents, such as children, grandchildren and great-grandchildren, you will additionally benefit from the ‘residence Nil Rate Band ’ in addition to the £325,000 NRB.
-The Residence Nil Rate Band is set to increase to £175,000 in the 2020/21 tax year.
+The Residence Nil Rate Band is £175,000 in the 2020/21 tax year.

 Additionally, registered charities are exempt from Inheritance tax and therefore will benefit from 100% of your gift.
 If 10% or more of your net estate is left to charity, the positive effect of this is that the remaining taxable estate is taxed at 36% rather than the usual 40%.